solacese/.github/README.md

-# .github
+# Default (root) GitHub project
-Repo to hold templates used in all repos under this organization
+Default project to hold templates used in all repos under this organization